Asymptotic behavior for 2D stochastic Navier-Stokes equations with memory in unbounded domains: Acknowledgements

 \section{Acknowledgements}

 The authors express their sincere thanks to Prof. Guangying Lv for his constructive comments and suggestions that helped to improve this paper.
-This work was supported by the National Natural Science Foundation of China [grant number 11771216], the Key Research and Development Program of Jiangsu Province (Social Development) [grant number BE2019725], the Six Talent Peaks Project in Jiangsu Province [grant number 2015-XCL-020] and the Qing Lan Project of Jiangsu Province.
+This work was supported by the National Natural Science Foundation of China [grant number 12271261], the Key Research and Development Program of Jiangsu Province (Social Development) [grant number BE2019725], and the Qing Lan Project of Jiangsu Province.